magdesign/PocketVJ/README.md

 This file is used to control the PocketVJ over the webbrowser.

-Put the index.php into your web directory followed by the sync folder.
+Put the index.php into your web directory followed by the sync and extplorer folder.

 This file is only useful if you use the omxplayer-sync https://github.com/turingmachine/omxplayer-sync script.

-You should use our build of omxplayer!

-Dependencies:
+Read the installations instructions to get also the custom build of omxplayer.

+I know its oldschool coded, will make it responsive soon...

+Dependencies to install:

 apt-get -y install ntfs-3g